Taiwan's housing market - overvalued, but rising

 In the January 2016 presidential elections, Tsai Ing-wen led the Democratic Progressive Party (DPP) to landslide victory and became Taiwan’s first female president.

 Mainland China is highly suspicious of Tsai, warning her against any attempt at a formal breakaway.
-Last year, the Chinese government announced that it had cut off official contact with Taipei.
+Early in 2016, the Chinese government announced that it had cut off official contact with Taipei.
 In December 2016, Taiwan sent a blunt message to China by preparing its military forces and stepping up its training exercises to fend off Beijing’s threats.

-In May 2017, their relations reached a new low after China decided to boycott the Olympic-style sporting event, 2017 Summer Universiade, which will be held in Taipei in August 2017.
+Taiwan’s relations with China reached a new low after China decided to boycott the Olympic-style sporting event, 2017 Summer Universiade, which was held in Taipei in August 2017.

 Ma was reelected in the 2012 presidential elections.
 Cross-straits trade nearly doubled during Ma’s term, reaching US$198 billion in 2014.
 Tourism flourished, with nearly three million Chinese tourists a year.